Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 Condensation on the inside of a window is a sign that your house has excess humidity.
 Often this happens in homes during the winter, as the warm, moist inside air comes into contact with colder windows.

 Excess humidity can come from a variety of sources, including cooking, humidifiers, and taking baths and showers.
 To reduce condensation, make sure your house is well ventilated, and avoid using a humidifier during the winter if you can.
-However, if you need a humidifier for health reasons, do not discontinue using it.
+However, if you need a humidifier for health reasons, do not discontinue use.

 The only time condensation is indicative of a window problem is when you have metal windows, such as aluminum windows.
 The metal transfers cold into your house, and large amounts of condensation gather around the metal frame inside the window.